-- Credit hours attempted in semesters student did not receive financial aid. - Credit hours attempted prior to a change in your program of study if those hours are applicable to student's new degree/certificate.
-A student will be allowed to change their program of study three times prior to receiving a degree/certificate and must inform the Financial Aid Office of the change. - Credit hours transferred from another institution into student's program of study at Helena College.
+- Credit hours attempted in semesters student did not receive financial aid. - Credit hours attempted prior to a change in program of study if those hours are applicable to student's new degree/certificate.
+A student must inform the Financial Aid Office of any change of program, as well as officially change their program with the Registrar Office. - Credit hours transferred from another institution into student's program of study at Helena College.